KumarLabJax/JABS-device-client/README.md

 this file.

-The program can also be run directly outside of the control of systemd, in which case `sd-notify` is a noop.
+The program can also be run directly outside of the control of systemd, in which case `sd-notify` is a no-op.
 All stderr/stdout lines are prefixed by a loglevel, which is represented by a string of the format`<LOG_LEVEL>`.

 ```C